Keep Moving Up

 And they spread among the Israelites a bad report about the land they had explored.
 They said, “The land we explored devours those living in it.
 All the people we saw there are of great size.” — Numbers 13:32

-But let’s take a deeper look at this phrase, where we can find a message for us today living in our materially focused world.
+But let’s take a deeper look at this phrase, where we can find a message for living in our materially focused world of today.
 Literally, the Hebrew verse translates as, “The land we explored consumes those who sit in it.”
-The sages give the following explanation based on this translation: In the land of Israel, one must be growing spiritually constantly.
-Those who “sit in the land” – in other words, those who remain stagnant, complacent, and unchanging – would be consumed.
+Based on this translation from the original Hebrew, we learn that in the land of Israel, one must be growing spiritually constantly.
+Those who “sit in the land” — in other words, those who remain stagnant, complacent, and unchanging — would be consumed.
 Earthly materialism would take over their lives, and they would become completely enveloped in it.

 The message for us wherever we live is that life is like walking up a down escalator.
 If you aren’t moving upward, you are automatically falling backward.

 When a Jewish family moves to Israel, we refer to it in Hebrew as “making aliyah.”
 Aliyah means “ascent.”
 Moving to Israel is seen as ascending spiritually.
 I have a friend who once said, “It’s not enough to make aliyah once.
 We have to make aliyah every day — even outside Israel.”

 It’s the same message as above.
 We have to actively ascend spiritually every day.
 Can we trust God a little more today?
 Can we be a better person today than we were yesterday?
 We must not make the mistake of getting so busy with the material life that we stop living and growing spiritually.

 Make aliyah a part of your daily routine.
 Keep moving upward, one day at a time.